Steam (service): Mature content and moderation

 Valve has also removed or threatened to remove games due to inappropriate or mature content, though there was often confusion as to what material qualified for this.
 For example, Eek Games' House Party included scenes of nudity and sexual encounters in its original release, which drew criticism from conservative religious organization National Center on Sexual Exploitation, leading Valve to remove the title.
-Eek Games later included censor bars within the game, allowing the game to be added back to Steam, though they offered a patch on their website to remove the bars.
+Eek Games later included censor bars within the game, allowing the game to be added back to Steam, though it offered a patch on its website to remove the bars.
 In May 2018, several developers of anime-stylized games that contained some light nudity, such as HuniePop, were told by Valve they had to address sexual content within their games or face removal from Steam, leading to questions of inconsistent application of Valve's policies.
 The National Center on Sexual Exploitation took credit for convincing Valve to target these games.
 However, Valve later rescinded its orders, allowing these games to remain.

 In June 2018, Valve clarified its policy on content, taking a more hands-off approach outside of illegal material.
 Rather than trying to make decisions themselves on what content is appropriate, Valve enhanced its filtering system to allow developers and publishers to indicate and justify the types of mature content (violence, nudity, and sexual content) in their games.
 Users can block games that are marked with this type of content from appearing in the store, and if they have not blocked it, they are presented with the description before they can continue to the store page.
 Developers and publishers with existing games on Steam have been strongly encouraged to complete these forms for these games, while Valve will use moderators to make sure new games are appropriately marked.
 Valve also committed to developing anti-harassment tools to support developers who may find their game amid controversy.

 "So we ended up going back to one of the principles in the forefront of our minds when we started Steam, and more recently as we worked on Steam Direct to open up the Store to many more developers: Valve shouldn't be the ones deciding this.
 If you're a player, we shouldn't be choosing for you what content you can or can't buy.
 If you're a developer, we shouldn't be choosing what content you're allowed to create.
 Those choices should be yours to make.
 Our role should be to provide systems and tools to support your efforts to make these choices for yourself, and to help you do it in a way that makes you feel comfortable."